 “They would collect really interesting raw data and I would package it in ways that teams wanted to invest in,” DuPaul said.
 “It was so valuable to apply what I was learning at Lehigh to a real-world situation.”

-,” was recognized in the Contemporary Baseball Analysis category.
+Last year, one of DuPaul’s articles was nominated for an award by SABR.
+His piece, “Controlling the Strike Zone and Batting Average,” was recognized in the Contemporary Baseball Analysis category.
 Soon after, he won a scholarship to attend the 2013 SABR Analytics Conference in Phoenix at no cost.

 “The conference was a great opportunity to make new connections with people in the industry and to strengthen connections I had already made online,” DuPaul said.